thiagokokada/blog/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md

-By the way, it is better to declare a target as `.PHONY` than declaring dependencies incorrectly, especially in languages that has fast build times like e.g.: Go, because the worst thing that can happen is something not being rebuild when it needs to.
-So my general recomendation if you are writing your first `Makefile` is to just declare everything as `.PHONY`.
+By the way, it is better to declare a target as `.PHONY` than declaring dependencies incorrectly, especially in languages that has fast build times like e.g.: Go.
+The worst thing that can happen is something not being rebuild when it needs to.
+So my recomendation if you are writing your first `Makefile` is to just declare everything as `.PHONY`.
 You can always improve it later.

 One last basic concept that I want to explain about `Makefile` is the default
 target: it is the target that is run if you just run `make` without arguments inside the directory that contains a `Makefile`.
+The default target is generally the first target in the `Makefile`.
 It is common to have an `all` target (that is also marked as `.PHONY`) that has as dependencies all the targets that you want to build by default.
 In this particular case I declare the `README.md` and `rss.xml` files to be build by default, and they themselves